Understanding your Demand Report Results

 • Is demand for an entity rising or falling?

-• Does the entity have consistent, long-term interest?
+• Does the entity have a consistent, long-term interest?

 Key features: